junlarsen/LearnTerra/README.md

 #### License

-The project is licensed under the {license}.
+The project is licensed under the MIT.
 A copy of this license can be found inside the LICENSE file.

 #### Riot Games

-{project} was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+LearnTerra was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
 Riot Games does not endorse or sponsor this project.